Water Could Help India Cut Fuel Consumption, Emissions

 FOWE has already conducted trials across Indian refineries, steel plants, power units, and industrial furnaces.

 A recent steel plant trial reported a 5 per cent reduction in furnace fuel consumption alongside a 40 per cent cut in harmful emissions.
-IOC's Haldia refinery trial reportedly confirmed fuel savings of up to 3.6 per cent in captive power operations, while tests at BPCL Mathura demonstrated viscosity and sulphur reduction benefits.
+A state-run refinery trial reportedly confirmed fuel savings of up to 3.6 per cent in captive power operations.
+Tests at another state-owned refinery demonstrated viscosity and sulphur reduction benefits.

 The implications for India's thermal power sector could be significant.